cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     // disallow packet with timeoutTimestamp less than currentTimestamp and timeoutTimestamp value bigger than currentTimestamp + MaxTimeoutDelta assert(currentTimestamp() < timeoutTimestamp < currentTimestamp() + MAX_TIMEOUT_DELTA)

-    //assert(packet.sourceId == channel.counterpartyChannelId) This should be always true, redundant // NEED DISCUSSION

     // retrieve sequence
     sequence = nextSequenceSend[sourecChannelId]
     // Check that the Sequence has been correctly initialized before hand.